Elliptic special Weingarten surfaces of minimal type in $\mathbb{R}^3$ of finite total curvature: Preliminaries

 \section{Preliminaries}

-We begin this section by recovering the basic facts on ESWMT-surfaces in $\r ^3$ as well as the rotational examples given by R. Sa Earp and E. Toubiana \cite{SaEarp1}.
-Then, we shall recall the Kenmotsu representation \cite{Kenmotsu} necessary for the description of the ends later on.
-Next, we justify the notion of {\it finite total curvature} and we will overview the previous results on this matter we will use.
-Finally, we remind the adapted Codazzi pair supported on a ESWMT-surface given in \cite{AEG}.

-First, we will establish the notation we will use along this work. $\Sigma $ will denote a connected immersed oriented surface in $\r ^3$, possibly with boundary, whose unit normal is denoted by $N$.
-Also, $I$, $II$, $H$, $K$, $q$, $k_1$ and $k_2$ denote the first fundamental form, second fundamental form, mean curvature, Gaussian curvature, skew curvature and principal curvatures respectively.
-Recall that the mean, Gaussian and skew curvatures are defined in terms of the principal curvatures as
+Let $\Sigma$ denote a connected oriented immersed surface in $\mathbb{R}^3$, possibly with boundary, and let $N$ be its unit normal.
+We write $I$, $II$, $H$, $K$, $q$, $k_1$, and $k_2$ for the first fundamental form, the second fundamental form, the mean curvature, the Gaussian curvature, the skew curvature, and the principal curvatures, respectively.
+Thus,